pycompression/python-isal/README.rst

 Installation with pip
 .....................

-+ On x86-64 (amd64) platforms: ``pip install isal``.
-Wheels are provided, so installation should be almost instantaneous.
++ ``pip install isal``

-+ Installation is supported on Linux, MacOS and Windows.
+Installation is supported on Linux, MacOS and Windows.
+On x86-64 (amd64) platforms wheels are provided, so installation should be almost instantaneous.
 The installation will include a staticallly linked version of isa-l.
 If a wheel is not provided for your system the installation will build ISA-L first in a temporary directory.
 Please check the